clobrano/letsdo/README.md

 $ lets see
 ```

-Now, you can **edit** the current task's name or starting time, **cancel** it or **stop** it.
+You can **edit** the current task's name or starting time, **cancel** it or **stop** it.
 Once stopped, the task is saved in your **history**, that by default is located under your HOME directory in a file called 'letsdo-data'.

-Don't you like the default location, let's have a look at the **config** sub-command.
+Don't you like the default location, let's have a look at the **config** sub-command:

-**data.directory** is the preferred location for both history and current task's data.
+- **data.directory** is the preferred location for both history and current task's data.
 You can share your work using a file sharing service.

 e.g.